skip to main content

 One of the ways you could consider to pay off your debt is to consolidate all your credit cards into a single debt: a personal installment loan.
 Then you use that loan to pay off all your credit cards, leaving you with only one easy payment to make each month.
 Is this the best method for you?
 Read on to find out.

-How installment loans work.
+How personal loans work.

 When you take out a personal loan, it will likely be structured as an installment loan.
 This means you borrow a single lump sum of money and repay the loan in a series of fixed, regular payments that include both principal and interest.